Slider0007/AI-on-the-edge-device/docs/Configuration/Parameter/PostProcessing/Sequence_FallbackValueAgeStartup.md

 !!!
 Note
     This helps to prevent using a not up-to-date last valid result after e.g. a longer period being offline.
     A too old last valid result (Fallback Value) will be updated with first new evaluated result.

+!!!
+Note
+    This parameter is set individually for each number sequence.
+Use the dropdown to select the desired sequence.
+    A number sequence includes one or more digits and/or analog counters defined in the digit or analog ROI configuration.